tclssg/tclssg/README.md

 [![Build Status](https://travis-ci.org/tclssg/tclssg.svg)](https://travis-ci.org/tclssg/tclssg)

 Tclssg is a static site generator with template support written in Tcl for dbohdan.com.
 It is intended to make it easy to manage a small to medium-sized personal website with an optional blog, "small to medium-sized" meaning one with under about 2000 pages.
-Tclssg uses Markdown for content formatting, [Bootstrap](http://getbootstrap.com/) for layout (with Bootstrap theme support) and Tcl code embedded in HTML for templating.
+Tclssg uses Markdown for content formatting, [Bootstrap 3](http://getbootstrap.com/docs/3.3/) for layout (with Bootstrap theme support) and Tcl code embedded in HTML for templating.

 Features
 --------